damianoserpetta/EDA-VECELK/README.md

 Answers retrieved from Haystack in most cases meets our expectations and level of reliability of them.

-Haystack needs large datasets to work properly and to retrieve better answers related to questions.
+Haystack needs **large datasets** to work properly and to retrieve better answers related to questions.

 In test environment, we tried with dataset crawled from www.industrial-iot.it/en/ and ask some questions to the system: also if dataset is not so large, answer retrieval process works fine in that context.

-We can distinguish answers reliability in some factors:
+We can distinguish answers reliability in some **factors**:

 - Right Answer
   - Right Context